FarjaalAhmad/django_bgRemoverML/README.md

 	image=[BASE64 ENCODED IMAGE HERE]

-### To be Added Later:
+### To be Added:
 - Design a Good Looking Front-end.

 ### Bugs:
-- If you found any bugs, Create an Issue.
+- If you found any bugs, Feel Free to create an Issue.

 ### Contribution:
 - If you want to Contribute into this Project, Feel free to make Pull Request.